 - Working with volunteers who strengthen these outputs and make them possible

+We seek new trustees to join our board.
 Belief in the mission and work of the charity is essential, as is a strong commitment to helping us achieve our aims.
-Previous experience of being a trustee or serving on the management committee of a community or a small business is preferred, but not essential.
+You’ll offer good judgement, a positive attitude and, ideally (but not essentially), experience in areas such as governance, fundraising, built and wild environment, and management.
+Previous experience of being a trustee or serving on the management committee of a community organisation or small business is preferred, but not required.

-The board of trustees meets six times a year (virtually or in person) and in addition the chair will be expected to meet the coordinator and other staff once a month.
-It would ideally suit someone who lives in and cares about this part of South East London.
+The board meets six times a year (virtually or in person).
 This is an unremunerated role, but reasonable expenses will be reimbursed.

 For an informal discussion about the role, please contact firstname.lastname@example.org.